hotdonkey/data_science/Projecy_8/README.md

 ### Conclusion:
-We reached the minimal threshold of RMSE to say that we made a solid model.
+We reached the minimal threshold of MAE to say that we made a solid model.

 :arrow_up:[To the table of content](README.md#Table_of_content)